Chapter VI: Student Code of Conduct

 J. Definitions:

-1. Assistant Director for Student Conduct: The individual responsible for assisting the Associate Director for Student Conduct with administrative matters to ensure effective and efficient functioning of the student conduct policies and procedures.
+1. Assistant Director for Student Conduct: The individual responsible for assisting the Director for Student Conduct with administrative matters to ensure effective and efficient functioning of the student conduct policies and procedures.
 This individual may also plan Major Case Resolution Meetings, serve as a Case Resolution Officer, or serve as a Restorative Justice Conference Facilitator.

-2. Associate Director for Student Conduct (or designee): The individual responsible for handling administrative matters to ensure effective and efficient functioning of the student conduct policies and procedures.
+2. Director for Student Conduct (or designee): The individual responsible for handling administrative matters to ensure effective and efficient functioning of the student conduct policies and procedures.
 This individual may also plan Major Case Resolution Meetings, serve as a Case Resolution Officer, or serve as a Restorative Justice Conference Facilitator.

 3. Attorney or Non-Attorney Advocate: A licensed Attorney or non-Attorney advocate who, at the student’s expense, may provide support and assistance during any student conduct process except for allegations of academic dishonesty.
 Students who have been accused of a violation of the UNCSA Student Code of Conduct may be represented, at the student’s expense, by a licensed attorney or non-attorney advocate during any Case Resolution Meeting except for allegations of academic dishonesty.
-In order for an Advocate to represent a student or Student Organization in a Disciplinary or Conduct Procedure, the student or Student Organization must provide the Associate Director for Student Conduct the three documents described below.
+In order for an Advocate to represent a student or Student Organization in a Disciplinary or Conduct Procedure, the student or Student Organization must provide the Director for Student Conduct the three documents described below.
 These three documents must be submitted at least five calendar days prior to the scheduled Case Resolution Meeting.
 If the required documents are not completed and submitted at least five calendar days prior to the scheduled Case Resolution Meeting, the University may, at its discretion, determine an appropriate remedy, up to and including denying the participation of the Advocate in the Student Conduct Procedure:

-• Notice of representation: Students and Student Organizations that plan to have an Advocate represent them throughout the Student Conduct process must notify the Associate Director for Student Conduct in writing of the Advocate’s planned participation throughout the Student Conduct process.
+• Notice of representation: Students and Student Organizations that plan to have an Advocate represent them throughout the Student Conduct process must notify the Director for Student Conduct in writing of the Advocate’s planned participation throughout the Student Conduct process.
 This notice must specify:

 1. The identity of the Advocate;